AlejandroParedesLT/IDS706_final_project_alejandro_alex_christian/README.md

 ## Load test

 Due to fianancial constraints and api limits a full load test of the deployed app was not feasible.
 As a substitute, load testing was performed locally using Locust which is an open source load testing tool.
 Calls to the local landing page of the app were made with an increasing number of users.
-The results of our load test can be seen below:
+The results of our load test can be seen below (NOTE: we were unable to conduct a load test of 10,000 user/sec due to limitations of the github/locust connection):

 ![alt text](loadtest_results/load_test_results.png)